 Progenitor cells are also involved in creating new hair.
 They’re similar to stem cells in that they can change (differentiate) into different types of cell.
-But, progenitor cells can differentiate into just one specific “target” cell type, and have a fixed number of cell divisions, whereas stem cells can differentiate into many cell types and divide indefinitely.
+But, progenitor cells can only differentiate into one specific "target" cell type, and have a fixed number of cell divisions, whereas stem cells can differentiate into many cell types and divide indefinitely.

 So, given that there are several cell types that form a follicle, this might suggest that stem cells are more useful than progenitor cells.

-So, this might suggest that it’s the progenitor cells that are most important.
+So this might suggest that it’s the progenitor cells that are most important.
 In which case, perhaps the focus should be on progenitor cells rather than stem cell cloning.

-Or should both progenitor cells and stem cells be used?
+Or, should both progenitor cells and stem cells be used?

 There are plenty of other potential problems too…

-An alternative way to use hair stem cells might be to rejuvenate the existing follicles rather than trying to create new ones.
+An alternative way to use hair stem cells might be to rejuvenate existing follicles rather than trying to create new ones.
 The hair loss process causes a gradual miniaturisation of the hair follicles.
 So, if the implanted stem cells could somehow regenerate these follicles, then healthy hair regrowth might be restored.